colbycannizzaro/MIST4610GroupProject2/README.md

 Our first graph illustrates the breakdown of each borough's crime rate by crime seveerity.

-The Bronx had the highest crime rate and highest number of felonies, while Staten Island had the lowest crime rate, and Queens had the lowest number of felonies.
+### Insights Derived
+1. Misdemeanors make up the majority of arrests in every borough.
+2. If you were the NYPD Police Commissioner, you should allocate most of your resources to the Bronx.
+3. Brooklyn and Manhattan have a similar total crime rate, but for different reasons.
+4. If you wanted to move to the safest part of New York City, you should move to either Staten Island or Queens.

 ## Question 2: